Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Summary and perspectives

 which displays a direct correspondence with the definition \eqref{Eq:ConjQ} of the local conserved charge $\Qq_{\gamma,p}$.
 The densities $v_p(z)$ in \eqref{extr-eigenval} can be constructed from the relevant affine opers by an algorithm described in \cite{Lacroix:2018fhf}.
 In the $\mathfrak{sl}(2)$ case considered here one obtains a family of differential polynomials of the functions $v(z)$ characterising the affine opers according to \eqref{aff-op}\footnote{The coefficients of these differential polynomials also involve the function $\Pc(z)$, which depends only on the AGM considered and not on the choice of eigenstate.}.
 This conjecture then takes a form equivalent to a previous proposal made in~\cite{Lukyanov:2013wra,Bazhanov:2013cua} for the UV fixed-point of the ${\rm SU}(2)$ Klim\v{c}\'{i}k model (the explicit relation between the approach of \cite{Lacroix:2018fhf} and the one of~\cite{Lukyanov:2013wra,Bazhanov:2013cua} based on WKB expansions follows from the results of~\cite{Gaiotto:2020dhf}).

 The results and conjectures from \cite{Feigin:2007mr,Lacroix:2018fhf} are directly applicable to the chiral AGMs discussed in our paper.
 The case of the conformal limit of the Klim\v{c}\'{i}k model corresponds to $N=3$.
-The function $\Pc(z)$ introduced in Subsection \ref{Sec:QuantLocalIM} is easily seen to be the special case of the function $\Pc(z)$ appearing in \eqref{aff-op} with $z_N=\infty$.
+The function $\Pc(z)$ introduced in Subsection \ref{Sec:QuantLocalIM}, eq.\,\eqref{Eq:PKlim} is easily seen to be the special case of the function $\Pc(z)$ appearing in \eqref{aff-op} with $z_N=\infty$.

-Strong support for the validity of the ODE/IQFT correspondence in the case of interest here follows from the detailed investigations described in \cite{Lukyanov:2013wra,Bazhanov:2013cua}.
-The Klim\v{c}\'{i}k model is expected to have a dual Lagrangian representation known as the Fateev model \cite{Fateev:1996ea}.
-The ODE/IQFT correspondence for the Fateev model has been thoroughly investigated in~\cite{Lukyanov:2013wra,Bazhanov:2013cua}.
+Strong support for the validity of the ODE/IQFT correspondence in the case of interest here follows from the detailed investigations described in \cite{Lukyanov:2013wra,Bazhanov:2013cua,Bazhanov:2014joa}.
+It was proposed in ref.\cite{Fateev:1996ea} that the Klim\v{c}\'{i}k model for $G={\rm SU}(2)$ possesses a dual Lagrangian representation with Toda like interactions.
+The ODE/IQFT correspondence for the dual model has been thoroughly investigated in~\cite{Lukyanov:2013wra,Bazhanov:2013cua}.
 The differential operator defining the ODE studied in these references is easily seen to coincide with the operator $\mathcal{D}$ defined in \eqref{PGHO}.
 For the explicit comparison one may note that the term $\chi\,\Pc(z)$ in \eqref{PGHO} corresponds to the function $\lambda^2\Pc_{\mathrm{BL}}^{}(z)$ considered in~\cite{Lukyanov:2013wra,Bazhanov:2013cua}, defined as\footnote{$\Pc_{\mathrm{BL}}^{}(z)$ is denoted as $\Pc(z)$ in~\cite{Lukyanov:2013wra,Bazhanov:2013cua}.}